 Parkinsons treatments are directed to the symptoms that are specific to each individual and are implemented to help improve their quality of life, they are included below.

-In coordinating exercise, physical therapies, diet and the various Parkinsons medications, patient and family education is needed.
+A coordinating exercise, physical therapies, diet and the various Parkinsons medications, as well as patient and family education are needed.

 This ensures that the disease disables the person as little as humanly possible.

-Understanding the many treatments that are in use for Parkinsons symptoms can go a long way, for both the family and your loved one as well.
+Understanding the many treatments that are in use for Parkinsymptoms can go a long way, for both the family and your loved one as well.

-One of the most effective and widely used Parkinsons medications for treatment of Parkinsons symptoms.
+One of the most effective and widely used Parkinson's medications for the treatment of Parkinson's symptoms.
 L-dopa is converted into dopamine by the body and stored in the neurons until needed for movement

 -Sinemet® (immediate release)